 What concerns do unions raise about safety computer vision enabling excessive surveillance and reducing worker autonomy and trust?

-Unions are concerned that constant surveillance may reduce worker autonomy and create an atmosphere of micromanagement.
+Unions are concerned that constant surveillance may reduce worker autonomy and create an atmosphere of automated management and micromanagement.
 Our computer vision safety solution is built to focus on overall patterns and trends, not individual identities.

 We understand our clients' ability to balance both privacy preservation and safety visibility.
 Features like Safety Scores, Event Timeline, and Dashboard offer a high-level understanding of compliance and risk profiles, without ever zooming into individual identities.